What’s Working (and What’s Not) in Ubuntu 24.04 on Tachyon

 - Wi-Fi (WLAN): Working.
 The onboard Wi-Fi module is operational with good throughput.
 You should be able to connect to Wi-Fi networks using standard Linux networking tools.
 Firmware for Wi-Fi is loaded from the filesystem at boot.

 - Bluetooth: Working.
 The Bluetooth radio and stack function correctly.
 You can pair devices and use BLE/Bluetooth features (assuming you install the userland Bluetooth tools like BlueZ).
+You can also play audio from the desktop!

 - USB Type-C Port (USB2) – Host Mode Working.
 Tachyon has multiple USB controllers.
 The port designated for USB 2.0 (or the second USB controller) works in host mode.
 This means you can plug in USB peripherals (Ethernet adapters, flash drives, keyboards, etc.) and they are recognized.
 Standard USB 2.0 devices have been tested successfully.